kariannemah/tldr/README.md

 Possible future picks
 -------------------

-David Harvey: Limits of Capital, Brief Introduction to Neoliberalism
+David Harvey: The Limits to Capital (2007), Brief History of Neoliberalism (2007)

-Robert Brenner: Economics of Global Turbulence
+Robert Brenner: The Economics of Global Turbulence (2006)

-David Graeber: Debt: The First 5,000 Years
+David Graeber: Debt: The First 5,000 Years (2012)

-Fredric Jameson: The Cultural Turn
+Fredric Jameson: The Cultural Turn (2009)

 Perry Anderson: Passages from Antiquity to Feudalism (1974), Lineages of Absolutist State (1974)

 Ellen Meiksins Wood: The Origin of Capitalism: A Longer View (2002)

-Kenneth Pomeranz: The Great Divergence: China, Europe, and the Making of the Modern World Economy
+Kenneth Pomeranz: The Great Divergence: China, Europe, and the Making of the Modern World Economy (2001)

 Eric Hobsbawm: The Age of Revolution (1962), The Age of Capital (1975), The Age of Empire (1987), The Age of Extremes (1994)